python/cpython/Doc/library/xml.dom.rst

 .. attribute:: ProcessingInstruction.target

-   The content of the processing instruction up to the first whitespace character.
+   The content of the processing instruction up to the first :term:`whitespace` character.
    This is a read-only attribute.

 .. attribute:: ProcessingInstruction.data

-   The content of the processing instruction following the first whitespace character.
+   The content of the processing instruction following the first :term:`whitespace` character.